Abolish ICE

-Abolish ICE is a political movement that seeks the abolition of U.S. Immigration and Customs Enforcement (ICE).
+Abolish ICE is a left-wing political movement that seeks the abolition of the U.S. Immigration and Customs Enforcement (ICE).
 The movement gained mainstream traction in June 2018 following controversy of the Trump administration family separation policy.
 The movement proposes that ICE's responsibilities be subsumed by other existing immigration agencies, as was the case before its creation.
 Discussions are particularly focused on the enforcement wing of ICE.

-History
+Background

 Immigration and Customs Enforcement was created in 2003, as part of the newly formed U.S. Department of Homeland Security (DHS).
 The agency's young age has been a point of discussion, with proponents of Abolish ICE arguing that the United States can easily do without an agency that has only existed for less than twenty years.

 Though the agency controversially expanded under Barack Obama, frustrating advocates for immigrants' rights, its stated focus remained the deportation of those undocumented immigrants who were convicted of a crime.
-In practice, however, ICE had been seen to target individuals solely on the crime of having previously entering the country illegally.
+In practice, however, ICE had been seen to target individuals solely on the status of having previously entered the country illegally.

 In 2014, the National Immigration Law Center (NILC) filed a lawsuit against ICE and DHS under the Freedom of Information Act (FOIA).
 The NILC obtained documents that revealed the sharing of information between ICE/DHS and State Motor Vehicle Departments for the purpose of immigration enforcement.
-After Trump took office in January 2017, his administration began to implement harsher immigration policies, such as denying asylum to refugees and separating undocumented children from their families, which spurred the growth of the movement.
+After Donald Trump took office in January 2017, his administration began to implement harsher immigration policies, such as denying asylum to refugees and separating undocumented children from their families, which spurred the growth of the movement.

 Sean McElwee, co-founder of left-wing think tank Data for Progress, is credited with popularizing the slogan via the hashtag #AbolishICE.
+According to The Hill, "the hashtag eventually caught on in far-left Twitter circles in memes, with Twitter users incorporating 'Abolish ICE' into their display names and in other ways."